 The proposal by the Fireman Fund as to this statement is the following.

 “The statements and omissions set forth in ¶22 were materially false and misleading.
 In truth, the growth in Oracle’s cloud revenues were driven, at least in part, by improper, coercive sales practices, which include: (1) threatening existing customers with “audits” of their use of Oracle’s non-cloud software licenses and levying expensive penalties against those customers, unless the customers agreed to shift their business to Oracle cloud programs; (2) decreasing customer support for certain Oracle on-premises or hardware systems, in an effort to drive customers away from such systems and into cloud-based systems; and (3) strong-arming customers by threatening to dramatically raise the cost of legacy database licenses if the customers choose another cloud provider.
 These tactics alienated and angered the Company’s customers, which in some cases have not only refused to purchase Oracle’s cloud offerings but have also looked to terminate their existing business relationships.”

 Oracle’s tactics should drive companies away from Oracle.
-I have my own view that many of Oracle’s database can be migrated to open source options like PostgreSQL that not only does not audit accounts but is open source.
-The exodus from Oracle products has begun, and this is why Oracle is applying such tactics.
-Without them, Oracle will lose large amounts of market share, which is a topic we covered in the article Is Oracle in Trouble (Longer Term).
+I have my own view that many of Oracle’s databases can be migrated to open-source options like PostgreSQL that do not only audit accounts but are open source.
+The departure from Oracle products has begun, and this is why Oracle is applying such tactics.
+Without them, Oracle will lose significant market share, which is a topic we covered in the article Is Oracle in Trouble (Longer Term).

 Ellison on Oracle’s Cloud Earnings Going into Hyper Growth?